 ONE WALLET Officially Launches On TON: A Keyless, Telegram-Native Wallet That Replaces Seed Phrases With 2-Of-3 Shamir Multi-Share Custody

-KUALA LUMPUR, June 1, 2026 - (ACN Newswire) - ONE WALLET, a keyless, Telegram-native Web3 wallet, today marks its official launch on TON mainnet, replacing twelve-word seed phrases with a 2-of-3 Shamir Multi-Share custody model.
+KUALA LUMPUR, MALAYSIA, June 01, 2026 (GLOBE NEWSWIRE) -- ONE WALLET, a keyless, Telegram-native Web3 wallet, today marks its official launch on TON mainnet, replacing twelve-word seed phrases with a 2-of-3 Shamir Multi-Share custody model.
 The team also published ONE WALLET Whitepaper V1.0, detailing the product, security architecture, and the utility model of its $1 token.

 ONE WALLET targets the gap between custodial exchange wallets - easy but centrally controlled - and self-custody wallets, which are powerful but ask mainstream users to memorize twelve-word seed phrases and install separate apps.
 ONE WALLET inverts that order: users open Telegram, complete a lightweight device check, and transact.
 There is no seed phrase to write down and no app to download.